 Japan is known for its vast history, beautiful scenery, delicious food and rich culture.
 Home to over 126 million inhabitants, Japan is comprised of over 80% mountains and beautiful, mild temperatures.
-The country is one of the most desirable places in the world for retirees, but you will need a visa and to understand the cost of living in the country.
-Traditionally, it’s difficult to sort out how retire in Japan due to their lack of visa options, but it is certainly possible.
+The country is one of the most intensely researched destinations for people looking to retire overseas.
+International investors, retirees, and foreign workers already living in Japan looking to understand how to retire here might initially be dissuaded by the lack of a traditional “retirement visa” program, but it is certainly possible.

 Japan has a lot of visa options for workers, but there are very few options for retirees.
 The main options for anyone that is planning to retire in Japan are: